Cluster algebras and binary subwords: Subwords to snake graph matchings

 \subsection{Acknowledgements}

 This project was inspired by conversations with M.~Stipulanti and L.~Tarsissi during the conference ``Sage Days 82 : Women in Sage", held January 2017 in Paris, funded by the OpenDreamKit project.
-We thank the organizers (V.~Pons, J.~Balakrishnan and J.~Striker) for creating such a productive environment.
-We are also grateful for helpful conversations with R.~Schiffler.
+We thank the organizers (J.~Balakrishnan, V.~Pons, and J.~Striker) for creating such a productive environment.
+We are also grateful for helpful conversations with E.~Barnard, R.~Schiffler, K.~Serhiyenko, and E.~Y{\i}ld{\i}r{\i}m.
+Finally, we thank the anonymous reviewers whose suggestions helped improve and clarify this paper.
+Most of this work was completed while the second author was an Assistant Research Professor at University of Connecticut.